Find Trade Colleges

 • Research Support Specialist

 There were about 76,800 jobs for Nanotechnology Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Nanotechnology Engineering Technician by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+There will be an estimated 7,100 positions for Nanotechnology Engineering Technician per year.

 undefined